BarryNolte/PyBld/README.md

 * Copyright and license issues
 * Readme file
 * Function names are all on a collision couse, fix
-* Clean up error messages for consistency
+* Clean up messages for consistency
 * Figure out autocomplete